 15. Soil Management Plan:

-Prior to the commencement of development within the relevant phase of development, including any site clearance or groundworks, a Soil Management Plan (SMP) shall be submitted to and approved in writing by the Local Planning Authority.
+Prior to the commencement of development within Phase 2 of development, including any site clearance or groundworks, a Soil Management Plan (SMP) shall be submitted to and approved in writing by the Local Planning Authority.
 The SMP shall be prepared by a suitably qualified soil specialist and shall include:

 A summary of site-specific soil types and conditions (informed by the ALC survey),